umbraco/UmbracoDocs/13/umbraco-commerce/reference/shipping/realtime-rate-shipping.md

 # Realtime Rate Shipping

-Realtime rate shipping in Umbraco Commerce allows you to define realtime, up to the minute shipping estimates directly from shipping operators.
+Realtime rate shipping in Umbraco Commerce allows you to define real-time, up-to-the-minute shipping estimates directly from the shipping operators.

 ## Configuration